Special Educational Needs and Disabilities at Frogwell Primary School

 - Frogwell Primary School considers the needs of each child on an individual basis.
 In the first instance, all children receive high quality first teaching which matches children’s needs.
 Where additional resources (such as a specific intervention programme) are required, the class teacher will liaise with the Special Educational Needs Coordinator (SENCo) and where appropriate the Headteacher (if support involves allocation of staffing), to develop a personalised programme of support for your child.
 All intervention programmes are evidence based, and are used to narrow the gap between a child’s attainment and the attainment of their peers.

-- As appropriate, Frogwell Primary School is currently able to access or signpost external professional support, including:
+- As appropriate, Frogwell Primary School is able to access or signpost external professional support such as:

-- Signposting to parenting classes (through the RISE Trust and Triple P Parenting courses)
+- Parenting classes (through the RISE Trust and Triple P Parenting courses)

 - Equine Assisted Learning